bblanchon/ArduinoTrace/README.md

     - line number
     - variable's name
     - variable's value
+* `BREAK()` pauses the program until you send a line-break to the Serial
 * `TRACE()` and `DUMP(variable)` work at global scope, provided that you call `ARDUINOTRACE_INIT()` to initialize the Serial port.
 * Flushes the Serial port to make sure that each line is complete
 * Uses Flash memory when possible
+* Deduplicates strings a much as reasonable feasible
 * Header-only
-* Less than 100 lines of code
+* Roughly 200 lines of code

 ## A simple recipe to find where the code crashes